Gaona Dintwe: Career

 In 2006, Dintwe started her journey in media joining Radio Botswana 2 as a radio presenter.
 This was just after she graduated from Monash South Africa with a BA in Communications and Media Studies.
 At RB2, She hosted her mid-morning show Urban Flavas, an adult contemporary weekday mid-morning radio show that catered for the lovers of insightful human-centric talk accompanied by good music that is the perfect blend of classic and current hits.
 She subsequently joined the local Botswana Television, BTV, extending her media talents by also being a news reader on RB1 and RB 2 and was a news anchor on BTV.
 She on a number of occasions, had the opportunity to present live from parliament, the State Of The Nation Address by the President as well as the presentation of the Budget Speech by the Minister of Finance and Development planning, making her one of the few all round media practitioners in Botswana.

 GaonaLive Productions

 In November 2015 Gaona founded GaonaLive Productions, which is a female run Premier Television Production company and Online Channel, currently hosted on two platforms, being GaonaLive Online and NOW TV- channel 290 on DSTV.

 I-RISE By Gaona

 Gaona founded an apparel brand in 2018 which focuses on production of bespoke women’s sleepwear, loungewear, and headgear.

 Personal life

 Dintwe married Thobo Tlhasana, her longtime friend and colleague, in September 2012.
 They struggled to conceive in their three-year marriage and in February 2015, Tlhasana became a voice for women dealing with infertility when she came out and spoke about her struggle with endometriosis.
-In December 2014, Tlhasana her husband were separated and divorced in September 2015 due to irreconcilable differences.
+In December 2014, Dintwe and her husband were separated and divorced in September 2015 due to irreconcilable differences.